What You Need to Know

-Tip: During the Open Enrollment period before you enroll in Medicare or retire with Medicare, take a look at the Medicare version of your current plan so that you understand your plan’s corresponding Medicare plan.
+- During the Open Enrollment period before you enroll in Medicare, take a look at the Medicare version of your current plan so that you understand your plan’s corresponding Medicare plan.
 Open Enrollment is the time to make changes if you want to transition to a different plan when you enroll in Medicare.

 When You Must Enroll in Medicare